 - eyeWitness to Atrocities is a closed-source, mobile application for human rights organisations working closely with the eyeWitness team to capture verifiable footage related to international atrocity crimes.
 The camera app captures the metadata needed to ensure that images can be used in investigations or trials.
 It then stores the information in a storage facility, hosted by Lexis Nexis and maintained by the eyeWitness organisation.
 The information submitted is reviewed by the eyeWitness expert team, who then seek to ensure that the data is used to bring perpetrators of international crimes to justice.
 If you are interested in this tool and additional support for capturing evidence of human rights violations, we recommend that you reach out to the eyeWitness organisation to explore a partnership.
 More info: http://www.eyewitnessproject.org/

-- Whistler is an open source mobile application and documentation tool for activists, human rights defenders and citizen journalists facing surveillance and repression.
-With Whistler, users can “capture and share evidence of human rights abuses, violence or corruption in an easy and secure way”.
-All multimedia captured through Whistler, or imported into Whistler from your device, is encrypted and hidden in Whistler’s gallery.
-More info: https://whistlerapp.org/
+- Tella is an open source mobile application and documentation tool for activists, human rights defenders and citizen journalists facing surveillance and repression.
+With Tella, users can “capture and share evidence of human rights abuses, violence or corruption in an easy and secure way”.
+All multimedia captured through Tella, or imported into Tella from your device, is encrypted and hidden in Tella’s gallery.
+(Note that the text has been edited on 14 March 2019 to include Tella, rather than Whistler, https://whistlerapp.org/.
+The reason is that Whistler is currently not available for download and Tella is a fork (a copy of the code) that continues to be supported at the time of writing.)
+More info: https://www.hzontal.org/tella

 HURIDOCS advice: These mobile applications are very helpful in capturing metadata on images and videos that can be used to verify the authenticity of the file.
 However, it’s important to also keep in mind that these tools do not necessarily help you to organise or analyse your information in a meaningful way, so you may want to explore a tool (or wokflow) that will allow you to use this information with a database tool, such as the ones listed above under “change-centred documentation”.